 M. S. Yousef and H. Hassan, “Energetic and Exergetic Performance Assessment of the Inclusion of Phase Change Materials (PCM) in a Solar Distillation System,” Energy Conversion and Management, vol. 179, pp. 349-361, January 2019.

 R. Dhivagar, M. Mohanraj, K. Hidouri, and Y. Belyayev, “Energy, Exergy, Economic and Enviro-Economic (4E) Analysis of Gravel Coarse Aggregate Sensible Heat Storage-Assisted Single-Slope Solar Still,” Journal of Thermal Analysis Calorimetry, vol. 145, no. 2, pp. 475-494, May 2020.

-M. Šúri, T. A. Huld, E. D. Dunlop, M. Albuisson, and L. Wald, “Online Data and Tools for Estimation of Solar Electricity in Africa: the PVGIS Approach,” The 21st European Photovoltaic Solar Energy Conference, September 2006, pp. 4-8.
+M. Šúri, T. A. Huld, E. D. Dunlop, M. Albuisson, and L. Wald, “Online Data and Tools for Estimation of Solar Electricity in Africa: the PVGIS Approach,” 21st European Photovoltaic Solar Energy Conference, pp. 4-8, September 2006.

 P. G. Kale and R. Tarai, “Development of Rasterized Map Using PVGIS for Assessment of Solar PV Energy Potential of Odisha,” International Journal of Renewable Energy Research, vol. 6, no. 1, pp. 61-73, March 2016.

 S. E. Lachhab, A. Bliya, E. Al Ibrahmi, L. Dlimi, “Theoretical Analysis and Mathematical Modeling of a Solar Cogeneration System in Morocco,” AIMS Energy, vol. 7, no. 6, pp. 743-759, 2019.

 Copyright (c) 2021 Mokhtar Mohammed, Taha Janan Mourad